 The Harvard Business Review article, “Praise Someone the Way They Want to be Praised,” asserts that while some employees will enjoy public recognition for good work, others will be more appreciative of knowing that a customer provided positive feedback, and others still will be more satisfied by a technical award, or being granted the title of "employee of the month."
 Simply ask staff members how they like to be recognized in order to align your formal recognition with the type of positive feedback they'll be most comfortable with and give them effective praise.
 The most powerful praise can (and should) be action as well as words.
 If an employee does well on a project, you can give them a shoutout at the company meeting, but you also can (and should) give them a follow-up task, assign them to lead next project, or even have them train or mentor a new employee.

-When peers express praise for one another, “it [can] feel less like a performance review, and more like an organic expression of gratitude,” writes Shawn Achor for Harvard Business Review.
-Large companies benefit from recognition programs as much as small ones: when using a peer-to-peer feedback recognition system, JetBlue found that for every 10% increase in people reporting being recognized, retention increased by 3%, while engagement grew by 2%.
+There are some clear benefits to peer recognition: “it [can] feel less like a performance review, and more like an organic expression of gratitude,” writes Shawn Achor for Harvard Business Review.
+Large companies benefit from recognition programs as much as small ones: when using a peer recognition system, JetBlue found that for every 10% increase in people reporting being recognized, retention increased by 3%, while engagement grew by 2%.

 Now that the benefit of praise is clear, it must be noted: Praise doesn’t mean showering employees and coworkers with empty flattery, nor is it simply being polite.
 You must create a culture of public recognition to show that your company values a positive work environment, and the employee satisfaction that comes with it.

-Three examples of when (and why) to give praise:
+Here are some good examples of when (and why) to show employee appreciation:

 Three potential peer recognition scripts: